-Because murder mysteries are a year-round thing in the UK (and because they seem to make up 50% of their total programming), I've left those out.
+Because murder mysteries are a year-round thing in the UK (and because they seem to make up 40-50% of the UK's total television programming), I've left those out.
 This list is strictly for programs with witches, magic, ghosts, and other supernatural phenomena.

-British Television Shows with Witches & Werewolves
+British TV Shows About Witches & Werewolves

 Beasts – This supernatural anthology series was created in the 1970s and features six self-contained episodes of beastly horror – rats, witches, wolves, and…ghost dolphins terrorize the characters.
 Only available on Region 2 DVD (requires a region-free DVD player).
 DVD on Amazon UK

-In the Flesh – After a zombie outbreak, the government develops a drug to subdue zombies and return them to their normal state.
-One of these zombies, teenager Kieran Walker, receives this treatment and is returned home to his sleepy Lancashire village.
-DVD on Amazon.
+In the Flesh – After a zombie outbreak, the government creates a drug to subdue zombies and return them to normal.
+One of them, teenager Kieran Walker, receives treatment and is returned home to his sleepy Lancashire village.
+Streaming on Amazon | DVD on Amazon

 British Television Shows with Ghosts & Hauntings

 Agatha Raisin – Though not ALL of this Cotswolds-based cozy mystery series relates to ghosts and hauntings, there *is* an episode that involves a supposed haunting.
 It's an adaptation of M.C.
 Beaton's Agatha Raisin and the Haunted House novel, and you can watch it HERE on Acorn TV.

 Harry Price: Ghost Hunter – Rafe Spall stars in this TV movie based on the real life British psychic researcher and ghost hunter who became famous for exposing and investigating supposed hauntings and spiritualists.
 Watch it HERE.